TanStack/tanstack.com/app/blog/announcing-tanstack-query-v5.md

 ## THANK YOU

-I hope you're going to enjoy using v5 as much as I've enjoyed building it.
-What's left for me is to say thanks to everyone who made this release possible.
+We hope you're going to enjoy using v5 as much as we've enjoyed building it.
+What's left for us to say thanks to everyone who made this release possible.
 No matter if you're core contributor, implemented an issue from the roadmap, if you've fixed a typo in the docs or gave feedback on the alpha releases: Every contribution matters!
 It's the people that makes this library great, and we're blessed to have such an amazing community. ❤️